2027 Egypt Eclipse: Rail + Nile

 Respect fellow observers: mark personal zones and walk wide of tripods.
 Partner with local crews for training on cable management and quiet operations.

 Adopt dark-sky practices that benefit astronomy and wildlife.
 Simple changes protect the view for everyone.
+Learn best practices at the International Dark-Sky Association.

 What to Ask Before You Book a Guided Eclipse Tour in Egypt: Operators, Meteorology, and Backup Sites